open/close all folders

 - One-Punch Man:

 - Tank-Top Tiger and Tank-Top Blackhole are brothers who, despite being two very low ranking heroes in the Hero Association, take Saitama jumping Tank-Top Tiger in the rankings very personally.
 The Tank-Top Brothers rally the people of City Z (all of whom Saitama saved) against him, telling them that Saitama only took credit for the work other heroes did and that he's the reason all their homes got destroyed.
 They then get the crowd to call for Saitama's retirement and to top it off, claim he is going to attack the crowd so they can have an excuse to attack him.
-While they are effortlessly backhanded away by Saitama, they do cost Saitama any fans he could have made by ruining his reputation, with was something he had hoped could fill the void he feels.
+While they are effortlessly backhanded away by Saitama, they do cost Saitama any fans he could have made by ruining his reputation, which was something he had hoped could fill the void he feels.

 - Amai Mask aka Handsome Kamen is the number one ranked A-Class hero in the Hero Association as well as the most popular hero with the public in-universe.
 However his actual heroic ethic is anything but.
 He berates the S-Class heroes for not preventing City A's destruction, even though there was nothing they could have done to prevent it, despite frequently ignoring monster attacks to further his career as a singer/actor.
 He is also a Sociopath, regularly executing defenseless or surrendering monsters and once even mercenaries he knew were being mind-controlled.
 It says a lot that when Tatsumaki, another hero disliked in the Association, says that everyone hates him, she really is speaking for all the other heroes too.